 This morning, head out on a leader-led orientation walk in Florence and take in the beauty of this art haven.
 Stop at Piazzale Michelangelo and then enjoy a free afternoon to see the sights at your own pace.
 The kids might like to go on the hunt for a refreshing gelato, or if the family is seeking out more art, there are plenty of museums to check out.
 Maybe visit the Uffizi – one of the world's oldest art galleries and a work of art in itself.
 If you want to see Michelangelo's iconic statue of David, head to the Galleria dell' Accademia.
 In the evening, maybe climb back up to Piazzale Michelangelo for a renowned sunset view across the rooftops.

-Take a train to Rome this morning – home to one of the Seven Wonders of the World – the Colosseum.
-When you arrive, join your leader on an orientation walk around the city, where you see some of the iconic sights such as the Colosseum and Arch of Constantine, the Forum, the Victor Emmanuel Monument, Piazza Venezia, Piazza Navona, the Pantheon, Trevi Fountain, via dei Condotti and the Spanish Steps.
-The kids will love what comes next – a gelato tasting!
-Hunt for the best flavour in this City of Seven Hills and then enjoy a free night.
-You might like to rejoin the other families and find the best spot for dinner.
-Maybe head to Trastevere and find a little candlelit table to cheers to a trip well-travelled.
+Take a train to Rome this morning – home to one of the Seven Wonders of the World, the Colosseum.
+When you arrive, join your leader on an orientation walk around the city, where you’ll see some of the iconic sites like the Colosseum, the Arch of Constantine, the Forum, the Victor Emmanuel Monument, Piazza Venezia, Piazza Navona, the Pantheon, Trevi Fountain and the Spanish Steps.
+The kids will love the gelato tasting that comes next!
+Hunt for the best flavour in the City of Seven Hills to cool down, then soak up a free night.
+You might like to rejoin the other families and find the best spot for dinner – maybe head to Trastevere to find a little candlelit table and cheers to a trip well-travelled.

 With no activities planned for today, your trip comes to an end.
 If you’d like to extend your stay, and visit the Vatican or take a tour of the Colosseum, just speak to your booking agent.